 Such early traumas become indelibly etched on a child’s psyche.

 Neuropsychologist Louis Cozolino notes how healthy early trusting relationships allow us to build self-confidence, regulate our emotions, and develop realistic expectations.

 For depressed people who have experienced such losses, psychotherapy is a powerful tool to help repair neural network integration.
-By developing healing narratives, alternative perspectives, and in some cases going on antidepressant or mood stabilizing medications, you can help to regulate difficult feeling states and prevent or manage the recurrence of future setbacks.
+By developing healing narratives, alternative perspectives, and in some cases going on an antidepressant or mood-stabilizing medication, you can help to regulate difficult feeling states and prevent or manage the recurrence of future setbacks.